BROOKELAB/SARS-CoV-2-within-host-evolution/README.md

 * gtools (v3.9.2)
 * here (v1.0.1)

-All files required for analysis and all script outputs are stored in "SARS_data".
+All files required for analysis and all script outputs are stored in `SARS_data.zip`.
 To begin, download this folder and create a new R project within the directory.

 # Workflow